0xLuks/js/JS/HTTP_redirect_server/README.md

 # HTTP Redirect Server

-A small nodeJS server that redirects all traffic locally
+A small nodeJS server that redirects all traffic locally on port 3000

 ## Usage